MISSION 2024- Laos & Vietnam

 WE FOUND A BLU-26 CLUSTER BOMB

-me, some of the supplies we delivered.
+Karen Standerwick, Susan Crosby, some of the supplies we delivered.

-Not shown- Hulle/guide (taking photo)
+Not shown- Huelee/guide (taking photo)

 21 MARCH – 25 MARCH 2024